 General Information on Marine Invasive Species

-- Marine Invasive Species - State of the Gulf of Maine Report (PDF, 2 MB) - This paper, written by CZM and published by the Gulf of Maine Council on the Marine Environment, provides a review of established marine invasive species in the Gulf of Maine and describes impacts, vectors, emerging threats, and management responses.
+- Marine Invasive Species - State of the Gulf of Maine Report (PDF, 2 MB) - This paper, written by CZM and published in 2010 by the Gulf of Maine Council on the Marine Environment, provides a review of established marine invasive species in the Gulf of Maine and describes impacts, vectors, emerging threats, and management responses.